Analysis | Zelensky’s scathing speech to Germany

 But that was hardly Zelensky’s most significant remark.

-In the course of his speech, Zelensky repeatedly faulted German leaders for allowing Russia to expand its influence, and compared the situation to the West’s promises to “never again” allow a situation such as the Holocaust.
+In the course of his speech, Zelensky repeatedly faulted German leaders for allowing Russia to expand its influence, and he compared the situation to the West’s promises to “never again” allow a situation such as the Holocaust.

 Oliver Moody, the Berlin correspondent for the Times and the Sunday Times in the United Kingdom, tweeted out some of Zelensky’s translated remarks, and the entire thread is worth a look.